VideoRFT: Incentivizing Video Reasoning Capability in MLLMs via Reinforced Fine-Tuning: Experiment

 \textbf{Training Paradigm.} To validate the effectiveness of the \rft training paradigm in our approach, we build two baseline approaches: \ie, \textit{SFT only} and \textit{RL only}.
 The former trains the model solely with supervised fine-tuning on \cotdataset, while the latter, also known as the ``zero'' model in \deepseekr, relies exclusively on RL without prior SFT.
 As seen from Table~\ref{ablation_results}, the \textit{RL only} surpasses the \textit{SFT only} counterpart on four out of six datasets, indicating the capability of RL in stimulating more generalized reasoning capabilities.
 When combining both stages as in \rft, our full model \ourmethod achieves the best results, substantially outperforming the two baselines across all datasets.
 This highlights the complementary strengths of SFT for stable initialization and RL for reasoning enhancement in tackling video reasoning.

 \textbf{Reward Modeling.} We further examine the effect of the reward defined in Eq.~\ref{eq:final}.
-Specifically, we compare two ablated variants: the first uses only the Format Reward and Accuracy Reward ($R\!=\!R_f\!+\!R_a$), while the second incorporates all three rewards directly ($R\!=\!R_f\!+\!R_a\!+\!R_s$).
-As seen, adding the semantic-consistency reward $R_s$ consistently improves performance over the first variant, validating its effectiveness.
-Finally, our full reward formulation, which conditionally activates $R_s$ via gating, achieves the best overall results.
-Notably, it brings substantial gains especially for video reasoning benchmarks, \ie, \textbf{+2.2\%} on VSI-Bench, \textbf{+0.9\%} on VideoMMMU and \textbf{+3.3\%} on MMVU.
+Specifically, we compare two ablated variants: the first uses only the Format Reward and Accuracy Reward ($R = R_f + R_a$), while the second incorporates all three rewards directly ($R = R_f + R_a + R_s$).
+As seen from Table~\ref{ablation_results}, adding the semantic-consistency reward $R_s$ consistently improves performance over the first variant, validating its effectiveness.
+Finally, our full reward formulation, which conditionally activates $R_s$ via a gating mechanism (i.e., the indicator function $\mathbb{1}[R_a > 0]$), achieves the best overall results.
+Notably, it brings substantial gains especially for video reasoning benchmarks, \ie, \textbf{+2.2\%} on VSI-Bench, \textbf{+3.3\%} on MMVU, and \textbf{+3.5\%} on VideoMME.

-\textbf{Training Curve.} Fig.~\ref{fig:curves} shows the training dynamics of \ourmethod, including accuracy reward, response length, and semantic-consistency reward.
-The accuracy reward in Fig.~\ref{fig:curves}~(a) shows an overall increasing trend, which means that GRPO contributes to gradually enhancing the model's accuracy.
-Moreover, we observe steady improvements in response length and semantic reward.
-In the early stages, both metrics increase significantly, indicating that the model begins generating more complex and semantically grounded reasoning chains.

 \textbf{Aha Moment in \ourmethod.} Fig.~\ref{fig:qualitative_case} exhibits an Aha Moment in \ourmethod, where it behaves in a human-like manner by pausing to double-check its inference before finalizing the answer, as seen in the phrase ``Wait, let me double-check it''.
 Such behavior suggests that the model is not simply recalling learned patterns, but is instead engaging in internal feedback loops to re-evaluate evidence and refine its inference.